-There were four books published so far:
+Four books have been published so far:

-Majn Alef Bejs – rhymes about Yiddish alphabet;
+Majn Alef Bejs – rhymes about Yiddish alphabet

-Jidiszer Zoo – poems about animals.
+Jidiszer Zoo – rhymes about animals

-Thanks to Jewish Communities, JDC Poland, Jewish Schools, associations and Jewish foundations working in the broad field of education, books are being given to the kids of Jewish background in Poland for free.
-Since 2010 when the first books was published, series is successfully used in workshops and educational programs conducted in local Jewish communities.
+Thanks to Jewish Communities, JDC Poland, Jewish Schools, and associations and Jewish foundations working in the broad field of education, books are provided free of charge to the children of Jewish background in Poland.
+Since 2010, when the first books were published, the publications are successfully used in workshops and educational programs conducted in local Jewish communities.

 Project financed by:

-Ministry of the Interior and Administration
+- Ministry of the Interior and Administration

-Taube Foundation for Jewish Life and Culture
+- Taube Foundation for Jewish Life and Culture

-The American Jewish Joint Distribution Committee,
+- The American Jewish Joint Distribution Committee

-Ministry of Administration and Digitization,
+- Ministry of Administration and Digitization

-The Dutch Jewish Humanitarian Fund
+- The Dutch Jewish Humanitarian Fund

-The Kronhill Pletka Foundation
+- The Kronhill Pletka Foundation

-The Morris J. and Betty Kaplun Foundation
+- The Morris J. and Betty Kaplun Foundation

-Hebrew fonts donated by MASTERFONT – www.masterfont.co.il
+- Hebrew fonts donated by MASTERFONT – www.masterfont.co.il

-Bologna Ragazzi Award in the NON-FICTION category.
+- Bologna Ragazzi Award in the NON-FICTION category.

 Awards for Urszula Palusińska for illustrations to Majn Alef Bejs:

-silver medal in the European Design Awards competition,
+- silver medal in the European Design Awards competition,

-honorable mention at the ILUSTRARTE illustration biennale in Lisbon,
+- honorable mention at the ILUSTRARTE illustration biennale in Lisbon,

 - the distinction in the Book of the Year competition of the Polish Section of IBBY.